Kevos/markdown-parser/README.md

 # Markdown Parser

-A custom markdown parser which uses a combination of the base markdown git markdown languages.
+A custom text parser which uses a markdown like syntax to format text.

-To-do:
-* Finish this Readme.